stackhpc/ansible-slurm-appliance/environments/README.md

 Provides the base configuration for all subsequent `cookiecutter` created environments, including OpenTofu configurations for infrastructure.
-In general, most local customisations should be made by adding to this environment. be edited here, unless it is specific to a particular cookiecutter environment, in which case it should be set in that environment.
+In general, most local customisations should be made by adding to this environment.

 ## Defining an environment